-, who has a great will to learn both of these languages, then here in this post I am rounding out some of the impressive IDEs for you.
-IDEs are the best place to make your programming work easy, as it has built-in functions like debugging, code completion, compiling and syntax highlighting, etc.
+So, if you are a C or C++ Programmer or even a beginner, who has a great will to learn C or C++ languages, then here in this post I am rounding out some of the impressive C/C++ IDEs for you.
+IDEs are the best place to make your programming work easy, as it has built-in functions like debugging, code completion, compiling and syntax highlighting, etc. But before, going any further, we have added an exclusive infographic that revolves around C/C++ programming and its IDEs & Code Editors.
+Have a look below!

 The main use of IDE is to provide different components of software applications while developing the program.
-The thing which makes them most favoured amongst the developers is their appealing user interface.
+The thing which makes them most favored amongst the developers is their appealing user interface.
 A few days ago, I shared IDEs for Linux as well as IDEs for Java, but today I have explored best IDE’s For C/C++ for you.
 So check out these IDEs and get started with C/C++ development.

-1. eclipse
+eclipse

-Eclipse is one of the most popular and powerful IDE’s For C/C++ which offers open source utility and functionality for C and C++ programmers.
+Eclipse is one of the most popular and powerful IDE’s For C/C++ which offers open-source utility and functionality for C and C++ programmers.
 New users can find this IDE as simple to use and work upon.

 Features: